 - A. Water and Wastewater: Critical infrastructure, such as water and wastewater, remain a priority for many rural communities.
 The cost of building, maintaining, and upgrading local water system is a challenge for many small towns and rural counties.
 Beyond the public health interests, clean and reliable water is a necessity to spur economic growth.
 Studies have concluded that water and sewer projects can save or create jobs in rural communities by attracting and retaining businesses.
 Flexible cooperative/collaborative funding opportunities are encouraged. - B. Transportation: Additionally, many counties have to close bridges when they become unsafe and cannot afford to rebuild them.
 The quality of roads and bridges is declining in many rural areas due to lack of funding.
+In particular, rural counties are increasingly in need of federal assistance for costly repairs and upgrades to farm-to-market roads rural roads that primarily serve to transport agricultural products from a farm or ranch to the marketplace.
 Federal funding for rural roads, bridges, local transit service, and air service needs to increase substantially. - C. Technology: Advanced telecommunications are critical to the economic vitality of rural America.
 According to the Federal Communications Commission (FCC), a lack of broadband infrastructure could limit the potential of rural communities to attract and retain businesses and jobs, especially businesses that are dependent on electronic commerce.
 The lack of broadband infrastructure in rural communities has severely impaired the potential of rural communities to attract and retain new businesses.
 Increased deployment of advanced technology has major implications for rural counties including improved healthcare services through telemedicine, long distance education, attraction of quality economic development, and improved wages and employment.